 b) RX_DELIV

 This state variable indicates the COUNT value of the first PDCP SDU not delivered to the upper layers, but still waited for.
 The initial value is 0, except for sidelink broadcast and groupcast, for SRBs configured with state variables continuation, and for MRBs.
 For NR sidelink communication for broadcast and groupcast or sidelink SRB4 for broadcast and groupcast based sidelink discovery, the initial value of the SN part of RX_DELIV is (x – 0.5 × 2[sl-PDCP-SN-Size–1]) modulo (2[sl-PDCP-SN-Size]), where x is the SN of the first received PDCP Data PDU.
-For MRBs, the initial value of the SN part of RX_DELIV is set to (x – 0.5 × 2[PDCP-SN-Size–1]) modulo (2[PDCP-SN-Size]), where x is the SN of the first received PDCP Data PDU .
+For broadcast MRBs, the initial value of the SN part of RX_DELIV is set to (x – 0.5 × 2[PDCP-SN-SizeDL–1]) modulo (2[PDCP-SN-SizeDL]), where x is the SN of the first received PDCP Data PDU, and the initial value of the HFN part of RX_DELIV is set by UE implementation.
+For multicast MRBs, the initial value of the SN part of RX_DELIV is set to the reference PDCP SN, and the initial value of the HFN part of RX_DELIV is set to the HFN, as configured by multicastHFN-AndRefSN provided by upper layers TS 38.331 [3].
 For target SRB configured with state variables continuation, the initial value is the value stored in PDCP entity for the corresponding source SRB.
 For source SRB configured with state variables continuation, the initial value is the value stored in PDCP entity for the corresponding target SRB.

 c) RX_REORD